Dr Charles Walton

 Academic Profile

-Charles Walton is Director of the Early Modern and Eighteenth Century Centre at the University of Warwick.
-He obtained his BA at the University of California, Berkeley, and his PhD at Princeton University.
+Charles Walton is a historian of France.
+He is also Director of the European Historical Research Centre and President of the Board of the GIS Eighteenth-Century Sociability Network based at the University of Rennes.
 Before joining the History Department at Warwick, he taught at Yale University, the University of Oklahoma (Norman) and Sciences Po (Paris).
-His research focuses on Ancien Regime, Enlightenment and Revolutionary France, with emphases on democratization, rights and duties, political economy and socio-economic justice.
-He held a fellowship at the Institut d'Études Avancées (Paris) in Paris for the academic year 2015-16.
+His research focuses on Ancien Régime, Enlightenment and Revolutionary France, with emphases on human rights, political economy and socio-economic justice.

-Podcast: Clear and Present Danger, episode 32, 'Policing Opinion in the French Revolution' (2019).
+Podcast: Clear and Present DangerLink opens in a new window, episode 32, 'Policing Opinion in the French Revolution' (2019)

 Postgraduate students